What Is Planned Giving?

 Anyone who makes a planned gift to the parish—for any amount—automatically becomes a member of the Legacy Society.
 The Legacy Society is a vehicle for the parish to recognize those who make planned gifts, allow those who give to encourage others, and educate the parish about planned giving options.

-Have you already included Grace in your estate plan?
+Have you already included Grace in your estate plans?
 Let us know.